edhendoschem/UoL_Photonics/C++/readme.md

 stored as a single flat vector instead of a vector of pointers to a vector of pointers to a vector of T's.
 Contains overloaded +, -, /, *.
-- Matrix and matrix_fact: Contains a Matrix class with all the usual matrix operations (multiply, add and substract as overloaded *, +, -) plus transpose, matrix slicing by row or column, row slice operations, invert and QR factorization via Gram-Schmidt orthonormalization converting any invertible matrix into a product of an orthonormal Q matrix and a upper triangular R matrix, LU factorization which converts a given matrix into the product of a lower triangular with an upper triangular and matrix determinant.
+- Matrix and matrix_fact: Contains a Matrix class with all the usual matrix operations (multiply, add and substract as overloaded *, +, -) plus transpose, matrix slicing by row or column, row slice operations, column slice operations, invert and QR factorization via Gram-Schmidt orthonormalization converting any invertible matrix into a product of an orthonormal Q matrix and a upper triangular R matrix, LU factorization which converts a given matrix into the product of a lower triangular with an upper triangular and matrix determinant.
 Cholesky factorize which is a highly robust and more numerically efficient